NashTech-Labs/ROI-using-dockerfile/README.md

     e.vpc
 # how to run the Project on docker-env

-# 0. Clone the source code from github
+# Clone the source code from github
+* build the docker image
 ```
 docker build -t roi:latest .
 ```